cm1518/FAIR/README.md

 # FAIR
-Matlab code for"Functional Approximation of Impulse Responses" with Regis Barnichon, Journal of Monetary Economics, forthcoming
+Matlab code for "Functional Approximation of Impulse Responses" with Regis Barnichon, Journal of Monetary Economics, forthcoming